 Writing.ie is thrilled to announced that we are sponsoring the An Post Irish Book Awards Writing.ie Short Story of the Year Award again this year.
 Short stories are such an important part of our culture, but also provide a superb launching pad for writers to get their work noticed – many of our most noted writers got their first break with a short story, and several authors previously shortlisted for this award have gone on to produce fine collections.

-Nicole Flattery won in 2019 for her story Parrot, which featured in The Stinging Fly – watch her dicussing the story story landscape with Evelyn O’Rourke and read her story and a report of the event here.
+Caoilinn Hughes was our 2020 winner, and Nicole Flattery won in 2019 for her story Parrot, which featured in The Stinging Fly – watch her dicussing the story story landscape with Evelyn O’Rourke at the last live event and read her story and a report of the event here.
 Click the image below or here to watch.

 Our inaugural 2013 winner, Cork based author Billy O’Callaghan (read his story here) pictured below told Writing.ie: